jbock-java/zerobuilder/beans.md

 ````

 In this case (lone getter that returns a subclass of `Collection`),
-it is often not necessary to ignore the getter.
+it is not necessary to ignore the getter.
-Zerobuilder will assume that the collection is mutable and adapt the builder code accordingly.
+Zerobuilder will assume that the collection is mutable and generate the correct builder code.

-### Empty collections

-Zerobuilder generates convenience methods to define empty collections of type `java.util.Set`
-or `java.util.List`.
-The [documentation for values](values.md) explains this in more detail.